pi-null-mezon/OpenIST/README.md

 **Acknowledgements**

-Project based on Qt, Opencv, DCMTK and tiny-dnn projects.
+Project based on Qt, OpenCV, DCMTK and tiny-dnn projects.
 Thank you guys!